 The North Lantau Hospital has recently been built in Tung Chung.
 The reasons for a new hospital in Tung Chung included:

-- The Government’s intentions to increase the size population size of Tung Chung to 100,000 by 2019
+- The Government’s intention to increase the population size of Tung Chung to 100,000

-The North Lantau Hospital is a 160 bed eight storey hospital which includes an Operating Suite, Emergency Department, Medical Imaging, Pharmacy and major Outpatient Services including:
+The North Lantau Hospital is an eight-storey, 160-bed hospital which includes an Operating Suite, Emergency Department, Medical Imaging, Pharmacy and major Outpatient Services:

 - Community Geriatric Assessment Service